DeepakSirsath/assetsustainability.github.io/content/motor_measurements/power_factor.md

 Motors@Work generated priority 1 alerts for [low power factor](/low-power-factor) conditions.
 Motors@Work always considers the absolute value of the power factor.

+For motor load calculation, power factor must be greater than 1.
+If less than one, Motors@Work considers the reading to be power factor from instrumentation.

 ###Low Power Factor Settings

 #### <a name="PowerFactorAlertThreshold"></a> Power Factor Alert Threshold